Cookies on the IESE Website

 The General Manager Program, Harvard Business School

-Andrea Baldo is General Manager at Marni, an Italian fashion company.
-Before that he was General Manager of Diesel Black Gold, the luxury contemporary line of Diesel.
+Andrea Baldo is Chief Executive Officer at Coccinelle Spa, a leading Italian Leather Goods company.
+Before that he was General Manager at Marni, an iconic Italian fashion brand and at Diesel Black Gold, the luxury contemporary line of Diesel.
 A long-standing member of Diesel’s Senior Executive Team and a former Bain & Company consultant, Mr. Baldo had different roles within the Diesel group: as General Manager, he launched and managed the successful intimate division of Diesel and previously he was Director of Strategic Planning and General Manager of Maison Martin Margiela.

 Mr. Baldo received his degree in Economics with Honours from the University of Verona, and he is a graduate of Harvard Business School (The General Manager Program).